geeksblabla/geeksblabla.com/blablas/ep184/index.md

 0:37:08 - Comparison to neighboring countries

-0:47:31 - ow educational system prepare students for the information economy
+0:47:31 - How educational system prepare students for the information economy

 1:02:40 - Working on infrastructure and mindset / Behavior